Health Catalyst (NASDAQ:HCAT) Price Target Raised to $9.00

 Health Catalyst (NASDAQ:HCAT – Get Free Report) last announced its quarterly earnings data on Wednesday, November 6th.
-The company reported $0.07 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.10 by ($0.03).
-Health Catalyst had a negative net margin of 26.20% and a negative return on equity of 7.49%.
-The company had revenue of $76.40 million for the quarter, compared to analysts’ expectations of $76.27 million.
-During the same period last year, the business earned ($0.22) earnings per share.
-The company’s quarterly revenue was up 3.5% compared to the same quarter last year.
-On average, equities analysts expect that Health Catalyst will post -0.35 earnings per share for the current year.
+The company reported $0.07 EPS for the quarter, missing analysts’ consensus estimates of $0.10 by ($0.03).
+The company had revenue of $76.40 million for the quarter, compared to analyst estimates of $76.27 million.
+Health Catalyst had a negative net margin of 26.20% and a negative return on equity of 7.51%.
+Health Catalyst’s revenue was up 3.5% on a year-over-year basis.
+During the same quarter last year, the company posted ($0.22) EPS.
+As a group, equities research analysts anticipate that Health Catalyst will post -0.35 EPS for the current year.

-In related news, COO Daniel Lesueur sold 5,209 shares of the business’s stock in a transaction on Thursday, October 3rd.
-The stock was sold at an average price of $7.68, for a total transaction of $40,005.12.
-Following the completion of the transaction, the chief operating officer now owns 134,899 shares in the company, valued at $1,036,024.32.
-The trade was a 0.00 % decrease in their position.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In related news, COO Daniel Lesueur sold 5,209 shares of the firm’s stock in a transaction dated Thursday, October 3rd.
+In other news, COO Daniel Lesueur sold 5,209 shares of the business’s stock in a transaction on Thursday, October 3rd.
 The shares were sold at an average price of $7.68, for a total value of $40,005.12.
-Following the transaction, the chief operating officer now owns 134,899 shares of the company’s stock, valued at $1,036,024.32.
-This trade represents a 0.00 % decrease in their position.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, insider Kevin Lee Freeman sold 7,500 shares of the business’s stock in a transaction dated Tuesday, September 3rd.
-The shares were sold at an average price of $7.22, for a total transaction of $54,150.00.
-Following the completion of the sale, the insider now directly owns 255,881 shares of the company’s stock, valued at approximately $1,847,460.82.
-This trade represents a 0.00 % decrease in their ownership of the stock.
+Following the completion of the sale, the chief operating officer now directly owns 134,899 shares in the company, valued at approximately $1,036,024.32.
+The trade was a 3.72 % decrease in their ownership of the stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Kevin Lee Freeman sold 7,500 shares of the company’s stock in a transaction on Tuesday, September 3rd.
+The stock was sold at an average price of $7.22, for a total transaction of $54,150.00.
+Following the sale, the insider now directly owns 255,881 shares of the company’s stock, valued at approximately $1,847,460.82.
+This represents a 2.85 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders sold a total of 35,396 shares of company stock valued at $266,280 over the last 90 days.
-Insiders own 2.50% of the company’s stock.
+In the last quarter, insiders sold 34,068 shares of company stock worth $257,555.
+2.50% of the stock is owned by corporate insiders.

 Institutional Inflows and Outflows

-Several institutional investors have recently bought and sold shares of the company.
-Quest Partners LLC purchased a new stake in shares of Health Catalyst in the 3rd quarter worth approximately $34,000.
-Nisa Investment Advisors LLC boosted its position in Health Catalyst by 461.0% during the 2nd quarter.
-Nisa Investment Advisors LLC now owns 6,367 shares of the company’s stock valued at $41,000 after acquiring an additional 5,232 shares in the last quarter.
-Quarry LP boosted its position in Health Catalyst by 59.4% during the 2nd quarter.
-Quarry LP now owns 7,002 shares of the company’s stock valued at $45,000 after acquiring an additional 2,610 shares in the last quarter. nVerses Capital LLC purchased a new position in shares of Health Catalyst in the 3rd quarter valued at $59,000.
-Finally, Perfromance Wealth Partners LLC bought a new position in shares of Health Catalyst in the 2nd quarter worth $64,000.
-85.00% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of HCAT.
+Quest Partners LLC bought a new position in shares of Health Catalyst in the third quarter worth about $34,000.
+Nisa Investment Advisors LLC raised its stake in Health Catalyst by 461.0% during the 2nd quarter.
+Nisa Investment Advisors LLC now owns 6,367 shares of the company’s stock valued at $41,000 after purchasing an additional 5,232 shares during the last quarter.
+Quarry LP boosted its holdings in Health Catalyst by 59.4% in the 2nd quarter.
+Quarry LP now owns 7,002 shares of the company’s stock valued at $45,000 after purchasing an additional 2,610 shares during the period. nVerses Capital LLC acquired a new position in shares of Health Catalyst during the third quarter valued at about $59,000.
+Finally, Perfromance Wealth Partners LLC bought a new stake in shares of Health Catalyst in the second quarter valued at about $64,000.
+Institutional investors and hedge funds own 85.00% of the company’s stock.

 About Health Catalyst